Orange-eat97/tp/docs/DeveloperGuide.md

 5. **Unable to add 2 people of the same name**: We have disabled the feature of adding 2 people of the same name to avoid duplicate contacts.
 We plan to do duplicate checks based on phone and email.
 6. **Find command does not have a default filter option**: We plan to allow the find function to have a default search e.g `find KEYWORDS...` which will search the keyword across all attributes
-7. **Allow closest and sort command to be additive**: Currently, the closest command performs a sort, so it overrides the previous sort status, we plan to allow sorting by a specific region.
+7. **Allow closest and sort command to be additive**: Currently, the sort command and closest command override each other's order.
+We plan to make proximity-based sorting be additive with sorting based on other attributes, so users can sort by proximity, then by name, for example.
+8. **Make some parameters optional for add**: Attributes like email and address could be made optional, with a UI that shows it was intentionally left empty.
+This would better suit real-world use cases where not all information may be available at the time of addition.
+9. **Allow multiple phone numbers**: In real life, people may have multiple phone numbers (e.g. personal, office).
+This would allow users to store more complete contact information, so they can reach the contact through a secondary number in an emergency.